What is the ghostly image in my picture?

 Beyond my capabilities, I decided I would post the images with the make of camera and lens used.
 I planned to include the metadata embedded on the file and try to be as transparent as possible with the image.

-I knew that I had used a high quality camera with a dependable lens and that I rarely used flash with that camera.
+I knew that I had used a high-quality camera with a dependable lens and that I rarely used flash with that camera.
 Again the metadata would show, the time of day and other details, I should be able to see aperture and ISO setting for example and while the metadata could be off if I had entered the wrong date when I first bought the camera, the data would at least be available.

 I took the images and put them into Photoshop and darkened the photographs to see how it affected the bright blur on the images.
 The blur was pure white but as I looked at the metadata information, I realised that I had not used a professional camera but a compact camera.
 A Canon A430 compact camera with a small flash in the left corner of the camera where the bright blur was coming from.
 Had my finger half covered the flash and affected all the pictures that I took?

-Of course, what else could it be?
+Of course it had, what else could it be?